 If your skin is characteristic of OIL down the MIDDLE, which REDUCES as you look across the CHEEKS and towards the EARS, then chances are you have combination skin.

-Is your skin combination-oily or combination dry?
+Is my skin combination-oily or combination dry?

 What wait, is there such a skin type?

 Fortunately, there are steps you can take to correct any wavering state in which you might find your face.

-The naked chemist skincare range
+Naked chemist range